-- Although the IP Tables are the sole IP-related requirement of the application, it is highly recommended to address IP aspects wherever appropriate in your answers to the Assessment Questions on the Application Portal and in the Supporting Documents. - S NGen recommends that project partners identify and budget for IP-related expenses during application development, so that these can be factored into the project's Financial Workbooks (and thus in the financial support sought from NGen).
-NGen recommends that, at a minimum, \$50,000 should be budgeted for IP costs ("Patents & IP" line item in the Financial Workbooks).
-Thus, if IP-related costs are unknown at this stage, NGen recommends that a partner budget \$50,000.
+- Although the IP Tables are the sole IP-related requirement of the application, it is highly recommended to address IP aspects wherever appropriate in your answers to the Assessment Questions on the Application Portal and in the Supporting Documents. - \$ IP-related expenses are eligible for reimbursement for SMEs8 (and SMEs only).
+NGen thus recommends that SMEs identify and budget for IP-related expenses during application development, so that these can be factored into the project's Financial Workbooks (and thus in the financial support sought from NGen).
+NGen recommends that, at a minimum, \$50,000 should be budgeted for IP costs for SMEs ("Patents & IP" line item in the Financial Workbooks).
+Thus, if IP-related costs are unknown at this stage, NGen recommends that an SME budget \$50,000.